SaurabhJamadagni/100DaysOfSwiftUI/Notes/day_17.md

 - We create a `ToolBarItemGroup(.keyboard)`.
 - In it we can create a Button that toggles the `@FocusState` to false.

-Pro Tip: Use `Spacer()`.
-It will puhs all the other components to the end of the view taking up all the space based on where it is used chronologically.
+> Pro Tip: Use `Spacer()`.
+It will push all the other components to the end of the view taking up all the space based on where it is used chronologically.

 ```swift
 .toolbar {